saraogiraj94/node-customer-order/readme.md

 --------------------------------------------------------

 ## Setup steps
-1 Download and Run MongoDB in docker and then set properties like host,port and db in env file, refer to example.env.
+1 Download and Run MongoDB and then set properties like host,port and db in env file, refer to example.env.

 2 Clone the repository.